laosioor/Alzar-AI/README.md

-This project is made for my Artificial Intelligence class, and consists on guessing the next Game of The Year (GOTY)
+This project is for my Artificial Intelligence class.
+It’s a GOTY (Game of the Year) predictor designed to guess the next award-winning game using AI.